pachorip/file_investigation/README.md

-  -h, --help            show this help message and exit --dirname DIRNAME     Please enter directory name --days DAYS           Number of days last accessed --size SIZE           File size in bytes
+  -h, --help            show this help message and exit --dirname DIRNAME     Please enter directory name --days DAYS           Number of days last accessed --size SIZE           File size in kilobytes --filelimit FILELIMIT
-  --filelimit FILELIMIT
                         specify number of files above which a directory is bigDir